PyConPL/Book/2016/presentations/tdd_of_python_microservices/text.md

 ```

 Real code demonstrating the solutions presented in this article can be found in
-[PyDAS](https://github.com/butla/pydas), which was my guinea pig for microservice TDD experiments.
+PyDAS [2], which was my guinea pig for microservice TDD experiments.

 ### Remarks about service tests
 Tests that start a few processes and send real HTTP requests (even through the loopback interface)